andrea-dvaz/Power-BI-Dashboards/README.md

 3. Filters:
    - Agent: Filter the data by specific call center employees.
-   - Topic: View metrics based on call topics such as technical support, admin support, and more.
+   - Topic: View metrics based on call topics such as technical support, admin support etc.
    - Date Range: Select a custom time frame to analyze performance trends.

 Use Cases:
-- Performance Monitoring: Identify the high-performing and underperforming employees.
+- Performance Monitoring: Identify the high-performing and underperforming employees in the Call Center.
 - Customer Satisfaction Analysis: Understand how customer ratings correlate with call topics and resolution.
-- Operational Trends: Analyze trends in call volumes and response times over time.
+- Operational Trends: Analyze trends in call volumes and response times over a period.

 Happy Learning!